Nic Endo

 Nic Endo (born January 7, 1976) is a Japanese-German-American noise musician who plays with the German digital hardcore group Atari Teenage Riot.
-The daughter of a Japanese mother and a German father, Endo was born in Wichita Falls, Texas, US.
+The daughter of a Japanese mother and a German father, Endo was born in Wichita Falls, Texas.

 Background

 Endo lived in Frankfurt from 1994 to 1996 and later moved to Berlin.
-Nic Endo joined ATR while they were on tour in 1997 and was involved with the production of their final album 60 Second Wipe Out.
+Nic Endo joined ATR while they were on tour in 1997 and was involved with the production of their album 60 Second Wipe Out.

-After ATR effectively broke up in 2000, Endo released an experimental solo album entitled Cold Metal Perfection.
-Released by Fatal Recordings, an explicitly feminist offshoot of Digital Hardcore Recordings, Cold Metal Perfection was named as one of the top 20 albums of 2001 by Alternative Press.
+After ATR effectively broke up in 2000, Endo released an experimental solo album entitled Cold Metal Perfection through Fatal Recordings, an explicitly feminist offshoot of Digital Hardcore Recordings.
+It was named as one of the top 20 albums of 2001 by Alternative Press.

 In 2001, Endo assisted in the production of Alec Empire's solo album, Intelligence and Sacrifice.
-She has also since been a part of Empire's touring band, and was also involved with his follow-up album Futurist (2005).
-In 2010 ATR reformed and Endo has taken Hanin Elias's slot as the female vocalist in ATR.
+She has also since been a part of Empire's touring band, and she was also involved with his follow-up album Futurist (2005).
+In 2010, ATR reformed, and Endo replaced Hanin Elias as the band's female vocalist.
 Her trademark style is her black leather and white face paint overlaid by the characters 抵抗, meaning "resistance".